-For 17 years, ever since first moving to the Northwest, Desolation Peak in the North Cascades has been on the top of my to-hike list.
+For 17 years, ever since first moving to the Northwest in 2000, Desolation Peak in the North Cascades has been on the top of my to-hike list.
 It’s sort of of ridiculous that I still haven’t been there yet, especially given my strange fascination with fire lookouts and their history.
 I’m also a big literary fan and in case you don’t know, the famous Jack Kerouac spent 63 days during the summer of 1956 at Desolation, acting as a lookout.
 His experiences were chronicled in Lonesome Traveler, The Dharma Bums, and Desolation Angels.

 I guess part of the reason I haven’t yet hiked to Desolation is because of its remoteness.
 A peak like Desolation gets its name for a reason after all!
 There are really only 3 ways to get there and all require a bit of extra logistical planning.

 Drive 2.5 hours from Seattle to the East Bank Trailhead on Highway 20, then it’s only a 42-mile roundtrip trek by foot.
 Likely the most simple but if you can’t do it in a day you’ll have to plan ahead and reserve campsites.

 I finally made a plan this year to make it to Desolation by driving to BC, border jumping, and then spending 2-3 days kayak camping on Ross Lake.
 I figured approaching from the north at Hozomeen would be an adventurous and less-traveled way in.
 Simple, right!?

 After securing loaner sea kayaks from a friend, we scheduled a Fri/Mon off over the first weekend of August for our epic kayak camping-border jumping-Desolation Peak weekend!
 Woohoo!